bmlanguage/bml/documentation.md

-**BML Language Specification - Version 2.0**
+**BML Language Specification - Version 2.1**

 **1. Introduction**

 Bare Metal Language (BML) is a statically-typed, compiled programming language designed for bare metal and embedded systems development.
-BML offers a productive, maintainable, and memory-safe alternative to assembly language.
-BML does not replace assembly for instruction-level programming; instead, it abstracts instruction encoding at the user level while providing comparable performance through its Composable Architecture Module (CAM) system, enabling fine-grained hardware control and platform-specific optimizations.
+BML aims to provide a productive, maintainable, and memory-safe alternative to assembly language.
+BML does not intend to be a direct, instruction-for-instruction assembly replacement at the user level, but it provides mechanisms to achieve a level of control that is comparable to assembly by using low level DSLs.
+Instead, it abstracts instruction encoding at the user level while providing comparable performance through its Composable Architecture Module (CAM) system, enabling fine-grained hardware control and platform-specific optimizations.

 **Key Differentiators of BML:**

 *   **High-Level Abstraction with Low-Level Control:** BML offers high-level constructs for improved code organization and readability, while CAMs provide mechanisms to interact directly with hardware peripherals, registers, and memory locations at a level close to assembly but using type-safe and maintainable code.
 *   **Explicit Memory Safety Features:** BML integrates multiple layers of memory safety: static typing, refinement types for value constraints, region-based memory management with capabilities, safe arrays with optional runtime bounds checks, and tracked pointers to mitigate dangling pointer issues.
 Runtime checks are optional and can be selectively disabled for performance-critical sections, placing responsibility for safety on the developer when disabled.
 *   **Composable Architecture Modules (CAMs):** CAMs are compiler extensions written in BML itself.
 They are the cornerstone of BML's architecture versatility and performance.
 CAMs encapsulate architecture-specific code generation logic, instruction selection, and hardware interaction details, using a rule-based system, explicit hardware intrinsics, and integration with hardware description languages.
 Developers use BML modules and code, while CAM developers create platform-specific implementations, ensuring separation of concerns.
+CAMs can be composed and customized.
 *   **Near-Zero Overhead Design:** BML strives for near-zero runtime overhead, avoiding hidden allocations, dynamic dispatch (unless explicitly requested), and garbage collection.
 Performance is intended to be comparable to hand-crafted assembly for equivalent functionality when using appropriate CAMs.
 However, runtime checks, even if optional, do introduce overhead.
 Developer responsibility for safety is paramount, especially when disabling runtime checks or using raw pointers.
+*   **Direct Microcode and ABI Control:** BML introduces `callDSL` and `instrDSL` to provide direct control over function calling conventions, stack management, microcode instructions, ABI specification, enabling fine-grained control over low-level execution details.
+*   **Explicit Control Over Implicit Operations:** BML uses rule-based transformations in `instrDSL` to provide the means to customize implicit operations like function calls, memory accesses, and type conversions.
+*   **Ultra-Low Level Code Generation:** By allowing direct access to the compiler IR and using low-level intrinsics, it is possible to generate very fine-tuned code that is comparable to hand-written assembly.
+*    **Cycle Accurate Code Generation:** Using specific attributes and low-level intrinsics, developers can have precise control over the timing of code execution.
+*   **Compile-Time Customization:** BML allows compile-time flags and pragmas to provide a very granular level of control for code generation and optimization.
+*  **Idiomatic Error Propagation**: The `?` operator enables concise error propagation, streamlining error-handling code.
+*  **First-Class Code Blocks**: BML now supports first-class code blocks (also known as lambdas), allowing code to be passed as function parameters for enhanced code composability.

 **Core Principles:**

 *   **Zero Overhead:** BML is designed with a zero-overhead philosophy, prioritizing minimal runtime costs and striving for performance comparable to hand-crafted assembly code where applicable and with the correct CAM usage.
 No hidden allocations, dynamic dispatch (unless explicitly requested), or garbage collection.
 Compile-time checks and optimizations, hardware capabilities, and CAMs enable this.
 Runtime checks are optional and can be disabled.
 Disabling runtime checks is the user's responsibility.
 The compiler will generate warnings when a `Result` value is ignored, a null pointer is dereferenced, or if a `scoped` pointer escapes its scope if the required flags are enabled.
 *   **Low-Level Control:** BML provides mechanisms for direct hardware interaction, precise memory manipulation, and bit-level control via CAMs.
 Abstracting away direct instruction encoding at the user level, BML, through CAMs, allows for highly optimized code generation close to hand-written assembly.
 CAMs provide specialized APIs for hardware peripherals, registers, and memory locations.
-Direct hardware access at the user level is not allowed.
+Direct hardware access at the user level is not allowed, unless explicit low-level access primitives are used with the `raw` keyword.
 Hardware access is done using memory-mapped registers and hardware intrinsics which are controlled directly by the developer.
 *   **Memory Safety Mitigation:** BML incorporates features to mitigate memory errors at compile time.
 Static analysis, type constraints, region-based memory management, and hardware-assisted bounds checking provide layered memory safety.
 Runtime checks are optional, giving user control over the safety-performance tradeoff.
 Tracked pointers and safe arrays perform runtime checks that may impact performance if hardware-assisted bounds checking is disabled or static safety cannot be proven.
 Users must be aware of safety-performance trade-offs.
 *   **Multi-Target Versatility:** BML supports compilation for diverse architectures through flexible CAM configurations.
 CAMs abstract architecture-specific details, promoting code reuse.
 Users must select the correct target architecture and CAMs.
 Code transformations and code optimizations are done using a rule-based system that is fully controlled by the developer.
 *   **Modularity through CAMs:** BML enables system construction from reusable, optimized, and type-safe modules using CAMs, facilitating code reuse, platform-specific optimizations, and low-level hardware interaction.
 Code generation is done by CAMs by parsing a hardware description or by using code transformations defined in a rule-based domain-specific language.